omnifaces/exousia/README.md

 # Exousia
 Implementation of Jakarta Authorization

-UPDATE: Exousia is being proposed to move over to Eclipse.
-See here: https://projects.eclipse.org/proposals/eclipse-exousia
+UPDATE: Exousia has been moved over to Eclipse.
+See here: https://github.com/eclipse-ee4j/exousia